-Minors (those under the age of 18), as well as those deemed insane may also take advantage of certain savings provisions built into Michigan's law on medical malpractice lawsuit deadlines.
+Minors (those under the age of 18), as well as those deemed legally incompetent at the time of the medical error may also take advantage of certain provisions built into Michigan's laws on medical malpractice, which effectively extend lawsuit-filing deadlines.

 Every medical malpractice case in Michigan is initiated by filing a Notice of Intent to File Suit (NOI).
-The NOI must be in writing and must be served upon the prospective defendant(s) at least 182 days before the actual suit is filed.
+The NOI must be in writing and must be served upon all health care providers who will be sued at least 182 days before the actual lawsuit is filed.
 Serving the NOI pauses the statute of limitations for 182 days.
-However, if the NOI does not comply with all of the statutory requirements, the 182-day tolling period is void and the claim can be dismissed if it violates the statute of limitations.
+However, if the NOI does not comply with all of the statutory requirements, the 182-day tolling period is void and the claim can be dismissed if filed beyond the statute of limitations deadline.

-Michigan law requires that medical malpractice plaintiffs submit an affidavit of merit signed by a health care professional qualified under MCL 600.2169.
-To qualify under the statute, the medical expert must be a licensed health care professional practicing or teaching in the same specialty as the defendant.
+Michigan law requires that medical malpractice plaintiffs submit an affidavit of merit signed by a health care professional qualified under state law.
+The medical expert must be a licensed health care professional practicing or teaching in the same specialty as the defendant.
 The expert must also have the same board certifications the defendant has (if any).
-This prevents a family doctor from giving an expert opinion in a brain surgery case.
+So, this rule would prevent a general practitioner from giving an expert opinion in a medical malpractice case against an oncologist.

-The affidavit of merit must set forth the applicable standard of care, the opinion that the defendant breached the standard of care, the actions the defendant should have taken to avoid breach, and the way in which the breach caused the plaintiff’s injuries.
-The defendant or defendants must file an affidavit of meritorious defense, signed by a qualified expert, refuting a plaintiff’s claims.
+The affidavit of merit must set forth the applicable standard of care, the expert's opinion that the defendant failed to meet the standard of care, the actions the defendant should have taken in order to meet the standard of care, and the way in which the defendant's provision of sub-standard care caused the plaintiff’s injuries.
+The defendant or defendants must file an affidavit of meritorious defense, signed by a qualified expert, refuting the plaintiff’s claims.

-In cases where the plaintiff suffers from permanent paralysis (hemiplegic, paraplegic or quadriplegic) due to an injury to the brain or spinal cord, or where there is permanently impaired cognitive capacity, or where there is a permanent loss of or damage to a reproductive body part, the original cap was set at $500,000.00 and is currently in excess of $790,000.00.
+In cases where the plaintiff suffers from permanent paralysis (hemiplegic, paraplegic or quadriplegic) due to an injury to the brain or spinal cord, or where there is permanently impaired cognitive capacity or permanent loss of (or damage to) a reproductive body part, the cap is currently in excess of $840,000.

-In medical malpractice cases, as long as no fault is apportioned to the plaintiff, the liable defendants are on the hook for the entire verdict jointly and severally.
-This means that the plaintiff may seek to collect the entire verdict from one or all of the parties.
-If the plaintiff is apportioned some percentage of fault -- a rarity in medical malpractice cases -- the defendants are liable only for their percentage of fault, but any uncollected damages can be reapportioned among the remaining defendants according to their portion of fault after six months.
+In Michigan medical malpractice cases, as long as the plaintiff bears no portion of fault, all health care providers whose medical negligence contributed to the plaintiff's harm are on the financial hook for the entire verdict jointly and severally.
+This means the plaintiff may seek to collect the entire court judgment from just one of the health care providers, from a select few of them, or from all of them.
+If the plaintiff is apportioned some percentage of fault (a rarity in medical malpractice cases) the defendants are liable only for their own percentage of fault, but any uncollected damages can be reapportioned among the remaining defendants according to their portion of fault after six months.

-Consider this example: A plaintiff sues three doctors and secures a verdict of $100,000.00.
-Each doctor is deemed to be 25% at fault, and the plaintiff is deemed to be 25% at fault.
-The plaintiff tries to collect the entire $75,000.00 judgment from Doctor A. Doctor A only pays $25,000.00.
-The plaintiff can then ask the court to re-apportion the remaining $50,000.00 among the remaining defendants in accordance with their percentages of liability.
-So Doctors B and C could now each be liable for 25% of the remaining judgment, or $12,500.00 each.
+Consider this example: A plaintiff sues three doctors and secures a verdict of $100,000.
+Each doctor is deemed to be 25% at fault, and the plaintiff is deemed to be 25% at fault, so that the award is reduced to $75,000.
+The plaintiff tries to collect the entire $75,000 judgment from Doctor A. Doctor A only pays $25,000.
+The plaintiff can then ask the court to re-apportion the remaining $50,000 among the remaining defendants in accordance with their percentages of liability.
+So Doctors B and C could now each be liable for 25% of the remaining judgment, or $12,500 each.